Yubo02/Wasserstein-K-means-for-clustering-probability-distributions/README.md

   https://arxiv.org/abs/2209.06975

-The benchmark clustering data set and codes for calculating Sinkhorn divergence are sourced from the following resources:
+The benchmark clustering data set and codes for calculating Sinkhorn divergence are sourced from the following resource:

 - https://github.com/GiulsLu/Sinkhorn-Barycenters